MatthewCane/kube-schedule-scaler-threaded/README.md

 ﻿# Kubernetes Schedule Scaler

+> [!IMPORTANT]
+> This is a fork of [citizensadvice/kube-schedule-scaler](https://github.com/citizensadvice/kube-schedule-scaler) that has been modified to run using multi-threading to process large amounts of deployments in a scalable way.
+It has not been tested in a production environment so please use at your own risk.

 Kubernetes Schedule Scaler allows you to change the number of running replicas of a Deployment at specific times.
 It can be used is to turn on/off applications that don't need to be always available and reduce cluster resource